Story: Bicycles

 People enjoyed cycling round the country, despite the terrible roads in the 19th century.
 They formed clubs, and some undertook some difficult journeys – occasionally astonishing locals when they saw their first velocipede or penny-farthing.
 Women’s clubs saw the bicycle as a symbol of new-found freedom.

 The popularity of cycling for pleasure lagged in the mid-20th century and then took off from the 1980s, when mountain bikes allowed bikers to explore off-road tracks.
-In 2006 there were over one and a quarter million cyclists.
+In the 21st century cycling is among the 10 top leisure activities in New Zealand.

 Cycling by-laws

 Some cyclists sped on city streets (‘scorching’) or travelled at night without lights in the 19th century.
-A bylaw in Christchurch in 1900 made cyclists use a bell and a light at night time, and the maximum speed was 6 miles (around 10 kilometres) an hour.
+A bylaw in Christchurch in 1900 made cyclists use a bell and a light at night time, and the maximum speed was 6 miles (10 kilometres) an hour.

 Between 1932 and 1950 motor vehicles killed 449 cyclists.
 People used bicycles less for transport as the number of cars increased.
-In the early 2000s, 750 cyclists were injured each year, but few cyclists were killed – between 2000 and 2006 only 10 died.
+In the early 21st century about 10 cyclists are killed in accidents each year.

 In 1994 it became compulsory to wear a helmet when cycling.